kei51e/wp-data-splitter/README.md

 export format.
 Especially, it assumes that each items starts with `<item>` and ends with `</item>`.
 I tested and verified it works with wordpress 3.4.2 but it does not guaratee that it also works with future versions.

-This is my 1st python program ever :)
-Please let me know if you have any issues or comments.

 ## Licence